Idooru/kokoa-clone-2020-nomadcoder/readme.md

-kokoa clone with nomadcoder 2020
+# kokoa clone with nomadcoder 2020

+HTML & CSS are so much fun!